 My preferred method, however, is to use a moisture meter.
 I water when I see the moisture meter reading at a 3, which is the line between dry and moist.

 I’ll insert the one that I purchased from Amazon below, but you can honestly use any moisture meter and it will read the same way. 🙂

 IMPORTANT NOTE: Just like Miracle Berry trees are sensitive to the salts in fertilizers, they are also sensitive to the salts and additives in our drinking water.
-To preserve the plant’s health, it is recommended to use distilled water, filtered water, or water that has been allowed to sit out for a day.
+To preserve the plant’s health, it is recommended to use distilled water.

 Miracle Berry plants like as bright of light as you can provide in your home.

 They will be happy in Southern or Western exposures, but can also be okay in Eastern exposures.

 I grew and successfully fruited mine in an Eastern window before upgrading it to a West-facing window.

 I am growing my Miracle Berry tree in a terracotta pot to ensure the soil doesn’t remain wet for long periods of time.
 If you are growing it in super high light, you may prefer to pot yours in a ceramic or plastic pot to help keep in moisture for a bit longer.